ChilliCream/graphql-workshop/docs/6-adding-complex-filter-capabilities.md

    ![Query speaker names](images/25-bcp-GetFirstTrack.png)

-1. Take the curser from this item and add a second argument after and feed in the cursor.
+1. Take the cursor from this item and add a second argument after and feed in the cursor.

    ```graphql
    query GetNextItem {